spatie/laravel-validation-rules/README.md

 ### `Delimited`

-This rule can validate a string of with delimited values.
-It's constructor accepts a rule that is used to validate all separate values.
+This rule can validate a string containing delimited values.
+The constructor accepts a rule that is used to validate all separate values.

-Here's a an example where we are going to validate a string with comma separated email addresses.
+Here's an example where we are going to validate a string containing comma separated email addresses.

 ```php
 // in a `FormRequest`